sirtuxalot/BG_DIY_WxStn/ReadMe.md

 - 27 August 2021: More code clean-up and replace web output with json output
 - 23 November 2021: Replace Serial(ln) with Debug(ln) to allow enable/disable of debug content in serial monitor
 - 22 December 2021: Standardize format of constants with the sketch.
 Added code for SI1145 UV sensor.
+- 7 June 2022: Add libraries and code to send data to influxdb and wifimanager to simply network setup (Untested on this branch, but copied from tested InfluxDB branch